waynefenwick/12-Employee-Tracker/README.md

 ## Testing

 Test how this application works.
-It is open for further development with the goal being to create a user friendly environment that is quick and easy use in retrieving combinations of useful company data from a database of information.
+It is open for further development with the goal being to create a user friendly environment that is quick and easy to use in retrieving combinations of useful company data from a database of information.

 &nbsp;